php-fig/fig-standards/bylaws/001-voting-protocol.md

         - Regarding point 7, it is binding on all members.

-9. Responsibility for voting tallying is shared between the member who starts a vote and the FIG secretaries, both of whom should confirm the result.
+9. Responsibility for vote tallying is shared between the member who starts a vote and the FIG Secretaries, both of whom should confirm the result.

 * * *